-Diversity in the workplace is related to the human makeup of an organization.
+Diversity, the first component of Diversity, Equitey and inclusion, is related to the human makeup of an organization.
 A business can be considered diverse when it includes people of all ages, gender, ethnicity, sexual orientation, religion, disabilities, veteran statuses, and also people of varied experience, skills, education, and personalities.

 Note: A diverse workforce must include a range of characteristics as mentioned above but should not be limited to them.